RLOpenCatalyst/rg-doc/source/GettingStarted.rst

      - <AWS Account Number>

 Click on the “Add” button.
-AWS account should be added successfully and will show in the table of providers in the Provider Settings page.
+AWS account was added successfully and will show in the table of providers in the Provider Settings page.

 On each line item there is a contextual menu.
-Through this we can edit, update or sync the account.
+Through this we can edit, delete or sync the account.

 .. image:: images/Project.png

-Image - Context menu for Provider Setting

-1. Click on the “Edit” button.
+Click on the 3-dotted icon which is available at the right side of the account details page and select “Edit” option.
 Provider settings page is opened.
+Update the fields and click on “Add”.
+Provider setting is updated successfully.

 .. image:: images/Editprovider.png

-Image  - Editing an Account

-2. Update the fields and click on “Add”.
-Provider setting is updated successfully.

 .. image:: images/editprovider2.png

-Image  - Edit Provider Settings Page

-Click on the “Delete” option.
+Click on the 3-dotted icon which is available at the right side of the account details page and choose “Delete” option.
 A confirmation dialog box is opened.
 On confirmation the account will be deleted.
-You can only delete provider settings that are not linked to any project.
+You can only delete provider settings that are not linked to any project or Organization.

 .. image:: images/deleteprovider.png

-Image  - Deleting an account

 Research Gateway works in conjunction with AWS Service Catalog.
 To synchronize the Service Catalog to your project, select the Product Sync option.
-Click on “Sync Now” button.
+Click on the “Sync Now” button.
 Once the synchronization is complete you should see the “Sync completed” message.

 .. image:: images/sync1.png

-Image  - Sync Now menu item

 .. image:: images/sync2.png

-Image  - Successful synchronization

 .. _`Adding a new project`:

 Adding a new project
 --------------------

 Login to the Research Gateway as a Principal Investigator.
 Click on the  “+Add New” button.
 Project application form is opened.

 .. image:: images/principalaccount.png

 .. image:: images/addproject.png

-Image  - Add Project Page

 Fill in the following details